ASL Airlines Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you choose to board a different flight from the airline, you’re still eligible for compensation.
-What matters most is when you reach your final destination.
+If you agree to take a different flight from the airline, you can still get compensation.
+The key factor is when you reach your final destination.

 2. The delay in your arrival

-Therefore, even if the new flight doesn’t get there on time, you might still get some compensation.
+So, even if the new flight doesn’t get there on time, you could still be eligible for compensation.

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance